-Due to its proximity to Athens City, it is a popular quick getaway during the summer months, with quite a few Athenians owning second houses on the island.
+Due to its proximity to Athens City, it is a popular quick getaway during the summer months.
+As a result, many Athenians own second houses or cottages on the island.

 Some are also farmers, and they grow olives, pistachio nuts and fruit.

-The town of Aegina as the capital of the island has many Attractions;
+The town of Aegina, the capital of the island, has many Attractions;

-A ride through the town with a Horse Carriage is a nice experience and a good way to enjoy the sights of the capital of Aegina island with its many Interesting Buildings and Neoclassical Houses
+A ride through the town with a Horse Carriage is a unique experience as well as a great way to enjoy the sights of the capital of the island, with its many Interesting Buildings and Neoclassical Houses.

-According to mythology, Aegina was a Beautiful Princess with whom God Zeus fell in love with.
+According to mythology, Aegina was a Beautiful Princess with whom God Zeus fell in love.

-During the Neolithic period the island has been inhabited , as can be seen from the finds at Kolona, near the town of Aegina, which date from around 3000 BC.
+During the Neolithic period, the island was inhabited.
+As can be seen from the finds at Kolona, near the town of Aegina, which date from around 3000 BC.

-From the middle of the 2nd millennium BC, Aegina island began to develop its trade and at the same time emerged as a strong naval power.
-Ships carried the products of the island, chiefly ceramics, to the Cyclades, Crete and mainland Greece. Ιt reached the zenith of its development during the 6th century BC, when, as an independent power, it was the First City of the western world to mint coins.
+From the middle of the 2nd millennium BC, Aegina Island began to develop its trade.
+At the same time, the island emerged as a strong naval power.
+Ships carried the products of the island, chiefly ceramics, to the Cyclades, Crete, and mainland Greece. Ιt reached the zenith of its development during the 6th century BC.
+As an independent power, it was the First City in the Western world to mint coins.

-Because of its important position in antiquity (Aegina island was a rival to Athens City, the great sea power of the era) there are still Many Ancient sites to see.
+Because of its important position in antiquity, there are still many Ancient sites to see.
+Noteworthily, Aegina island was a rival to Athens City, the great sea power of the era.

-The most famous being the Temple of Athena Aphea from the 6th century BC.
+The most famous site of Aegina is the Temple of Athena Aphea from the 6th century BC.

 Surrounded by pine trees, on a hilltop above the town of Agia Marina, this Doric Temple, built around 490 BC, is the Best Preserved Classical Temple in the Greek islands.